useless/Flashless/README.md

 **Flashless** is a Cocoa WebKit plug-in to display preview images for Flash based video services and block the rest.
 Requires Mac OS X 10.5 Leopard or later.

 The plugin registers itself for Flash content (`application/x-shockwave-flash`) and is displayed by the browser when it encounters Flash embedded in a website.
-If the use clicks the plugin area the plugin converts the type of the embedded element to `application/futuresplash` which is handled by the original Flash plugin.
+If the user clicks the plugin area the plugin converts the type of the embedded element to `application/futuresplash` which is handled by the original Flash plugin.

 *Note:* This idea is taken from the ClickToFlash project.
 (See bottom of this document.)